Skoki and Lake O’hara Systems at Wilsons

 Snowshoeing to skoki

 If you have been out to skoki in the summer and enjoyed the hike you can have a similar experience with a shortcut across redoubt lake by using snowshoes.
 The good news is they are light, predictable, reliable and you will not be cold as you will generate lots of heat.
-They will climb any hills really nicely as well, especially with climbing bars.
+They will climb any hills really nicely as well, all our snowshoes feature climbing bars.The only drawback is that you won’t get that exhilarating descent down from deception pass to the lodge on ski’s.
+If that isn’t for you the walk down on snowshoes is very safe and easy.

 image003

-Our friend and local hero Joe Nexhipi used to work at the ski hill and after work he enjoyed cross country skiing out to skoki, spending the night with his girlfriend and then skiing back in the morning.
+Our friend and local hero Joe Nexhipi used to work at the ski hill and after work he enjoyed cross country skiing out to skoki, spending the night with his friends and then skiing back in the morning.
 That system worked very nicely for Joe as it is light and fast.
 The only trouble is that when you go to climb up deception pass they can be tricky and without metal edges that descent down to skoki can be very challenging.
 This system’s for the experienced and capable cross country skier.

 image007